HobanLab/GeographicGeneticCorrelation/README.md

 the relationships between the coverage estimates:
 - "correlation plots", which plot the average genetic coverage values (y-axis) versus the average geographic/ecological coverage values (x-axis)
 - "coverage plots", where the average coverage values for all 3 measures are plotted in different colors against the number of samples in the dataset
+These plots are generated in the 2nd half of the demo scripts, for each species.

 # Data and Contact
 ## Datasets